barbuda land rights

 Barbudans have always protected their right to use the extensive lands of Barbuda freely and in common, and this right was enshrined in law under a UPP (United Progressive Party) Antiguan government, led by Baldwin Spencer, through the Barbuda Land Act 2007.
 This law held all land on Barbuda in common, for Barbudans and their descendants, wherever they may live in the world.
 It means in practice that anyone of Barbudan descent can use – free of charge – up to three areas of land on Barbuda to build themselves a home, for agriculture or for business, according to Council regulations.
 This right to use the land in common and to self-determination for Barbudans, has been firmly established since the end of slavery when Barbudans refused to be moved off Barbuda to Antigua, and more recently in 1981, when it was central to the establishment of a separate and independent Barbuda Council at the Antigua and Barbuda Independence talks at Lancaster House in the UK.
 This freedom to use the whole island for fishing, hunting and agriculture has sustained the small population through difficult times since then.
 When it does not serve the interest of Central Government in Antigua such as in sand-mining, Barbuda has been consistently neglected.

 This land-rights legislation only applies to Barbuda, and not to Antigua; Antiguans are not entitled to free land here or on Antigua.
 Most Antiguans have little interest in Barbuda so we believe they should not decide our future.
-We contribute to the Antigua economy on an everyday basis, we regularly need to make the costly journey to Antigua for all our essential goods and services and Antiguan businesses benefit enormously from our regular spending.
-This was especially noticeable after Hurricane Irma, when most of our aid was channelled through Antiguan organisations.
+We contribute to the Antigua economy on an everyday basis – we regularly need to make the costly journey to Antigua for all our essential goods and services and Antiguan businesses benefit enormously from our regular spending.
+This was especially noticeable after Hurricane Irma, when most of our aid was channelled through Antiguan shops, businesses and organisations.

 Since the change of Government in Antigua, from UPP back to the ALP (Antigua Labour Party) we have been forced to return to the bad old days of the control of Barbuda land by Antigua Labour Party government ministers.
 The Land Act was challenged, the intention being to force major development on Barbuda, to undermine the powers of the Barbuda Council and to monopolise all potential economic benefits from the acres of prime Caribbean ‘real estate’ that exist over here.